Skip to main content

 • Revenue codes (Leagues, Bonspiels, Programs, Products, Fees, Venues, Order Adjustments, Convenience Fees)

-• Balance sheet codes (Accounts Receivable, HST Payable, Undeposited Funds, Cash Account)
+• Asset codes (Accounts Receivable, Undeposited Funds, Cash Account)

 Step 3: Start Recording Transactions

-Once enabled, the system automatically creates accounting transactions for:
+Once configured, the system automatically creates accounting transactions for:

 • New orders submitted (revenue recognition)